micmejia/bible-dump/NKJV/Jeremiah/Jer 47.md

 Thus says the Lord: "Behold, waters rise out of the north, And shall be an overflowing flood; They shall overflow the land and all that is in it, The city and those who dwell within; Then the men shall cry, And all the inhabitants of the land shall wail.

 ###### 3
-At the noise of the stamping hooves of his strong horses, At the rushing of his chariots, _At_ the rumbling of his wheels, The fathers will not look back for _their_ children, [^a]Lacking courage,
+At the noise of the stamping hooves of his strong horses, At the rushing of his chariots, _At_ the rumbling of his wheels, The fathers will not look back for _their_ children, Lacking courage,

 ###### 4
-Because of the day that comes to plunder all the Philistines, To cut off from Tyre and Sidon every helper who remains; For the Lord shall plunder the Philistines, The remnant of the country of Caphtor.[^b]
+Because of the day that comes to plunder all the Philistines, To cut off from Tyre and Sidon every helper who remains; For the Lord shall plunder the Philistines, The remnant of the country of Caphtor.

 ###### 5
 Baldness has come upon Gaza, Ashkelon is cut off _With_ the remnant of their valley.
 How long will you cut yourself?